guarddog-dev/GUARDDOG-AI-Documentation/README.md

 ## Requesting a License and Deployment Summary
 1. Create an account at https://fido.guarddog.ai
 2. Contact us at support@guarddog.ai to request a license with the following information:
+    - Subject: Container License Request for [enter the email address the request is for]
     - Customer company name:
     - Main customer name:
     - Number of customer email accounts: